-(C3.1d) Describe where and how climate-related risks and opportunities have influenced your strategy.
+(C3.3) Describe where and how climate-related risks and opportunities have influenced your strategy.

 Have climate-related risks and opportunities influenced your strategy in this area?
-Description of influence Products and services Yes To aid in the Viking methane mitigation project, Baytex has purchased higher efficiency combustors technology instead of traditional flare stacks.
-This purchasing strategy and employing higher efficiency combustors aids in achieving a greater reduction in emission intensity on combusted gas.
-Also, suppliers of low efficiency venting pneumatic devices no longer see orders from Baytex as this technology is phased out.
-Supply chain and/or value chain No We do not foresee changes at this time that would lead to any substantive influence on our strategies related to our supply chain and/or value chain.
-Sustainability reporting and ESG transparency has heightened importance to many investors and stakeholders.
-Investment in R&D Yes Emission reduction initiatives influence R&D investment as the company executes programs designed to mitigate climate-related risks.
+Description of influence Products and services Yes Products are evaluated to determine the most pragmatic and effective solution for lowering the GHG emissions intensity of our operations, while older more emissions intense products are phased out.
+For example, we have worked with a local service provider to improve enclosed combustor technology which is higher efficiency than traditional flaring.
+While technologies that no longer support our GHG reduction initiatives, such as high-bleed pneumatic devices, are no longer being purchased by Baytex.
+Supply chain and/or value chain Yes We actively support innovation in our service providers and give preference to companies that are demonstrating continual improvements in their environmental performance, including emissions reductions.

+Investment in R&D Yes In particular, when bidding out our drilling and completions contracts, lower emissions technologies are given preference when available.
+This includes dual-fuel drilling rigs which run on lower-emission compressed natural gas and diesel.
+Emission reduction initiatives influence R&D investment as the company executes programs designed to mitigate climate-related risks.
 Examples would be: working closely with vendors to develop low gas volume high efficiency combustor and odour eliminating technologies.
-Operations Yes There is an influence on our operations associated with the transition to lower emissions intensity production.
-There have been additional associated logistics and operating requirements.
-The current Viking methane mitigation program has changed a standard new well setup design and has significant associated capital investment allocated to equipment and gas conservation projects.
+Operations Yes There is an influence on our operations associated with the transition to lower emissions intensity production including additional associated logistics and operating requirements.
+Development planning takes into consideration the benefits of consolidating production sites through multi-well pad and extended reach horizontal wells.
+These options have higher consolidated production for future gas conservation opportunities.
+The Viking methane mitigation program has changed a standard new well setup design.
 In the Peace River region, operations have changed significantly over the years with the multi-year gas conservation project.
-There has been a positive cultural influence on the operations teams as the company transitions from traditionally high emissions intensity production practices to more sustainable low emissions intensity production.
+There is significant associated capital investment allocated to equipment and gas conservation projects.
+The impact on the company's emissions profile is considered when contemplating acquisitions or new development programs.
+There has been a positive cultural influence on the operations teams as the company continually improves its sustainable operating procedures.

-C3.1e

-(C3.1e) Describe where and how climate-related risks and opportunities have influenced your financial planning.
+(C3.4) Describe where and how climate-related risks and opportunities have influenced your financial planning.